A Saddle Point Numerical Method for Helmholtz Equations: The Numerical Method

-Because $A_1$ is positive definite, the coefficient matrices in both these systems of equations are positive definite.
+Because $A_1$ is positive definite and $A_2$ is symmetric, the coefficient matrices in both these systems of equations are positive definite.
+Equivalently, we can solve the second equation for $A_2$ and make the corresponding substitution into the first equation to obtain the system of equations

+The methods below can be adapted to this second system of equations under the assumption that $A_2$ is positive definite, which corresponds to $L$ and $M$ having positive real parts.
+If the real parts of $L$ and $M$ are both positive, the problem can be rotated so that the imaginary parts become positive, so we will focus primarily on equations (\ref{A1Primary}).

-While the matrix $A_1+A_2^TA_1^{-1}A_2$ is positive definite, it is also costly to store and to compute.
-For this reason, we use the preconditioned conjugate gradient method to compute the solution to the system with this coefficient matrix, since this method only requires the ability to perform matrix-vector multiplication with the coefficient matrix.
-As a preconditioner for $A_1+A_2^TA_1^{-1}A_2$, we use the matrix $A_1$.
+While the matrix $A_1+A_2A_1^{-1}A_2$ is positive definite, it is also costly to store and to compute.
+For this reason, we use the preconditioned conjugate gradient (PCG) method to compute the solution to the system with this coefficient matrix, since this method only requires the ability to perform matrix-vector multiplication with the coefficient matrix.
+As a preconditioner for $A_1+A_2A_1^{-1}A_2$, we use the matrix $A_1$.
+In this case, the preconditioned system has coefficient matrix

+We can expect our system of equations to have the best conditioning when $A_1$ and $A_2$ are approximately the same, or alternatively when $\|A_1\|_2$ is much larger than $\|A_2\|_2$.

-Systems with coefficient matrix $A_1$ appear explicitly in the algorithm, but must also be solved at each step when PCG is applied to the matrix $A_1+A_2^TA_1^{-1}A_2$.
-The systems of equations of the form $A_1x=b$ can also be solved using PCG.
-An effective strategy for preconditioning $A_1$ is to write it as a sum two matrices, one arising from interactions of gradients of basis functions, and the other arising from interactions of the basis functions with themselves, then use an incomplete Cholesky factorization of the first of the matrices in the sum to precondition.
-In other words, if we write
+Systems with coefficient matrix $A_1$ appear explicitly in the algorithm, but must also be solved at each step when PCG is applied to the matrix $A_1+A_2A_1^{-1}A_2$, and there are many different ways in which this system can be solved.
+In the numerical examples that follow, all the systems of equations of the form $A_1x=b$ are solved using PCG with an incomplete Cholesky factorization of $A_1$ as a preconditioner.
+In essence, this introduces an inner and an outer PCG iteration in step~4 below.
+The following section illustrates how the total number of PCG iterations performed solving systems $A_1x=b$ is related to the size of the computational grid and the coefficients in the Helmholtz equation.